open-edge-platform/infra-managers/maintenance/README.md

 > Note: To run the Maintenance Manager, Inventory must be running as the manager needs to register as an Inventory client.
 > Please refer to [Inventory instructions](https://github.com/open-edge-platform/infra-core/tree/main/inventory#usage)
 > and [Database in Inventory](https://github.com/open-edge-platform/infra-core/blob/main/inventory/docs/database.md)
-> for more information about how to run inventory.
+> for more information about how to run Inventory.

 ### Run Maintenance Manger